 In this article, we’ve explored

-top, two common Linux utilities that provide insight into CPU on Linux systems, as well as how to use DigitalOcean Monitoring to see the historical CPU utilization on a Droplet and to alert you to changes and emergencies.
+top, two common Linux utilities that provide insight into CPU utilization and load average on Linux systems, as well as how to use DigitalOcean Monitoring to see the historical CPU utilization on a Droplet and alert you to changes and emergencies.
 To learn more about DigitalOcean Monitoring, read An Introduction to Metrics, Monitoring, and Alerting.
 You may also want to read our documentation.